|

 As they wept, Kulez felt the priests revulsion towards him and his inadvertant, callous act.
 He quietly and sincerely told them how sorry he was, and humbly asked for their forgiveness.
 Then he told them he would like to stay there and study their religion.

-At this point Hernando would have done anything they asked in order to stay and atone for his impetuous, foolish act.
+At this point Hernando would have done anything they asked in order to stay and atone for his foolish act.
 And so for the months ahead the tribe simply allowed him to observe.
-Unable to just watch, during the days he joined the other men tending the crops in the fields.
+Unable to just sit by and watch, during the days he joined the other men tending the crops in the fields.
 And when the Mamos met each evening in the nuhue, Kulez stayed and cooked with the women and the non-religious vassals.
-Soon the Kogi noticed Hernando worked harder than any of the other vassals, and the tu-tuma told the Mamos to invite Kulez to attend their holy meetings.
-He met with them and studied, and slowly but surely began to recognize the spirit in every object, every plant, every mineral.
+Soon the Kogi noticed Hernando worked harder than any of the other vassals, and it wasn't long before the tu-tuma told the Mamos to invite him to attend their holy meetings.
+Kulez met with them and studied, and slowly but surely began to recognize the spirit in every object, every plant, every mineral.
+6. Annual Pilgrimage to Help the World

 Together with the rest of the Mamos, Kulez climbed the Sierra and arrived once again at the temple where Mamo Jefe had stayed on to teach the holy child.
 In silence, and with a shroud over the childs head, the two left ahead of the pilgrims to go to the spring at the top of the mountains.
 When they all had arrived, everyone grew still to see how the ceremony would be different this year, without Elder Sister to preside.